BurkovBA/BurkovBA.github.io/content/blog/2021-06-09-1/index.md

 because $x$ in $e^{-x^m}$ is taken to the power of m.
 However, it is a special case of [Generalized Gamma Distribution](https://en.wikipedia.org/wiki/Generalized_gamma_distribution) family, so I decided to write about it here too.

 Weibull distribution arises in the Extreme Value Theory and is known as [Type III Extreme Value Distribution](https://www.weibull.com/hotwire/issue128/relbasics128.htm).
+There's a [theorem](https://en.wikipedia.org/wiki/Fisher%E2%80%93Tippett%E2%80%93Gnedenko_theorem) that states that a maximum of a set of i.i.d. normalized random variables can only converge to one of three types of distributions, and Weibull is one of them (the other two being Gumbel and Fréchet).
+[Here](https://www.dataanalysisclassroom.com/lesson58/) is a nice introduction.

 [Waloddi Weibull](https://en.wikipedia.org/wiki/Waloddi_Weibull) was a Swedish engineer and mathematician, who started working in the field of strengths of materials, particle size upon grinding etc. in the 1930s and